Best Cities of Lithuania

 From 1940 -1991 this building housed the NKVD and then KGB.
 Between 1941 and 1944 the building was controlled by the Gestapo.
 The role of the Gestapo was to systemically kill the city’s Jewish population.
 The majority of the exhibit is created around the bleak and violent period of the oppression and genocide by the communist regime.
 In the basement are many chilling prison cells and dedicated execution room.
 Hundreds of falsely accused prisoners were summarily dragged in, shot and disposed of through a small window to an awaiting truck.

 Depending on the length of your stay and budget, like all metropolitan cities, the choice is up to you.
 For stays longer than a day or two; opt for an apartment in or on the outskirts of the old town.
 There is plenty of apartments and hotels to choose from and most include free parking on site or close by.

-Before you book send the host a friendly message and ask whether the apartment is in a noisy area, has double glazing and block out curtains, stairs or lift, and if there is a washing machine.
+Before you book send the host a friendly message.
+Ask whether the apartment is in a noisy area, has double glazing and block out curtains, stairs or lift.
+Enquire whether there is a washing machine.
 Most accommodation comes with free Wi-Fi but check the quality of the connection.

 Vilnius Luxury Hotel Stay

 Grand Hotel Kempinski Vilnius is a luxury stay with a fitness centre, spa and wellness centre.
 A sauna and hot tub is also available for guests.
 Situated in the heart of Vilnius Old Town district and 700 metres from Lithuanian National Opera and Ballet Theatre and 400 metres from Gediminas Tower.
 Other popular points of interest near Grand Hotel Kempinski Vilnius include Cathedral Square, Bastion of the Vilnius Defensive Wall and Palace of the Grand Dukes of Lithuania.